bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

-When Phillips and Rozworski argue that "big data" can "facilitate what Hayek thought only markets are capable of", what can they have in mind but the creation of new mechanism that aggregates preferences in lieu of political debate?
+When Phillips and Rozworski argue that "big data" can "facilitate what Hayek thought only markets are capable of", what can they have in mind but the creation of new mechanisms to aggregate preferences in lieu of political debate?

 I am sure that such mechanisms can be constructed, and equally sure that